Comparing the latent features of universal machine-learning interatomic potentials: Backbone vs. last-layer features

 \section{Backbone vs. last-layer features}

 We compare backbone (BB) and last-layer (LL) features across five PET variants, described in SI \ref{sec:si-variants-pet}.
-Checkpoints pre-trained on OMat24, corresponding to OAM, OMAD, OMAT, and OMATPES columns, show higher LL to BB reconstruction errors (Fig. \ref{fig:ll_vs_bb-pet}) than the non-pre-trained MAD, which might indicate that pre-training enriches BB with transferable information.
-Overall, the flow is asymmetric, with GFRE averages 0.29 for LL $\rightarrow$ BB and 0.19 for BB $\rightarrow$ LL, suggesting that BB features are richer with the MLP head discarding details, e.g., non-invariant components, to suit target prediction.
+Checkpoints pre-trained on OMat24, corresponding to OAM, OMAD, OMAT, and OMATPES columns, show higher LL to BB reconstruction errors (Fig. \ref{fig:ll_vs_bb-pet}) than the non-pre-trained MAD, which indicates that pre-training can enrich the BB features with transferable information.
+Overall, the flow is asymmetric, with an average GFREs of 0.29 for LL $\rightarrow$ BB and 0.19 for BB $\rightarrow$ LL, suggesting that BB features encode more information compared to the LL features.